Tyson Fury Family History

 Tyson Fury is of Irish Traveller descent and in boxing circles has gone by the name of “the Gypsy King.”

-Back in 1970 Anna Furey, a Traveller, had to take refuge in the back of her house in Shantalla, Galway when a jeering mob gathered outside and began throwing stones and smashing windows.
+The story of Anna Furey in 1970 gives another perspective on Travellers there.
+She had to take refuge in the back of her house in Shantalla, Galway when a jeering mob gathered outside and began throwing stones and smashing windows.
 And attacks on Traveller families have continued in Galway.

 “We don’t move in normal time.
 You go back to my great-great-grandfather and we are still doing the same stuff.
 It is still fighting talk.
 If you want to fight, you take your shirt off, you go outside and you have a knuckle-up, and the best man shakes his hand and they go off for a drink.
 That is how things are sorted out in our culture.